 Putnam Law will help you determine which state workers’ compensation laws are applicable and the most advantageous for your claim.
 If necessary, our office will refer you to another attorney, should it be necessary.
 There is no obligation and the call is free.

-Read on for information about what to do if you are injured on the job, possible pitfalls in the Nebraska workers’ compensation system, and how Putnam Law Offices here in Omaha can help you.
+Read on for information about what to do if you are injured on the job, possible pitfalls in the Nebraska workers’ compensation system, and how Putnam Law here in Omaha can help you.
 These tips only scratch the surface of your possible options and obstacles regarding workers’ compensation; it is your duty to get yourself informed and protected as soon as possible.